Denis-Byenkya/masters-thesis-data/README.md

 # masters-thesis-data
+This repository contains data used for my MSc research on Climate-Smart Agriculture (CSA) adoption and its effects on household market participation, agricultural income and food security in Uganda.

+## Author
+Denis Byenkya Kiiza
-Dataset for MSc Agricultural and Applied Economics thesis on CSA and Agronomic practices
+MSc Agricultural and Applied Economics
+Makerere University

+## Notes
+Data is for academic purposes only.